moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 sheet, then draining into a filament, finally pooling into a node.
 The animation below plays this sequence; the three arrows are the tidal directions, ordered by how hard each squeezes.

+[^subriemannian]: A geometry in which movement is allowed only along certain directions at each point, and path length is measured under that restriction; its shortest paths trade distance travelled against turning (see Glossary).

+[^homogeneous]: A space that looks the same from every point: a family of symmetries can carry any point to any other, so no location is special.

+[^lcdm]: The standard cosmological model: most matter is "cold dark matter" — slow-moving and invisible — and $$\Lambda$$ (Lambda) is the constant energy of empty space that accelerates the expansion (see Glossary).

+[^gaussian-perturbations]: Tiny random ripples in the early distribution of matter whose statistics follow the bell curve: fully described by the typical ripple strength at each size, with no preferred shapes or directions.

+[^flrw]: Friedmann–Lemaître–Robertson–Walker: the solution of Einstein's equations describing a universe that is on average the same everywhere and expands uniformly in time.

+[^growth-factor]: The overall factor by which small density ripples have grown by time $$t$$: multiply the initial ripple pattern by $$D(t)$$ to get its strength at that time.

+[^burgers]: The simplest equation of motion for a fluid with no pressure; adding a vanishingly small viscosity makes particles stop streaming through one another and instead pile up where they meet.

 </div><!-- /.l-body -->